 Mark Joseph is an award-winning music and film producer, author, columnist, commentator and founder of MJM Entertainment Group.

 In 2004, he co-produced two short films, Cupid and The Bridge with producer Ralph Winter and in 2010 produced the film Doonby.
 He has served as a producer on films such as The Vessel starring Martin Sheen, Max Rose featuring Jerry Lewis, Frank vs. God, America, The Unknowns, Silence Patton and Japan: Searching For The Dream.
-He is currently producing the films Tolkien & Lewis, Absolute Surrender, No Safe Spaces and Reagan.
-He was co-founder and currently servers as president of the Damah Film Festival.
+He is currently producing the film Reagan.
+He was co-founder and currently serves as president of the Damah Film Festival.

-He is a regular contributor to USA Today, Foxnews.com, Forbes and Investor’s Business Daily and wrote for The Huffington Post for 13 years.
-He’s written widely on politics and pop culture for a variety of publications including The Hollywood Reporter, Variety, The Wrap, Christianity Today, The Jewish Press, Billboard and others.
+He is a Senior Columnist for Newsweek Magazine and in the past was a regular contributor to Forbes and Investor’s Business Daily and wrote for The Huffington Post for 13 years.
+He’s written widely on politics and pop culture for a variety of publications including The Hollywood Reporter, Variety, The Wrap, Christianity Today, The Jewish Press, Billboardand others.
 Mark lives in the Los Angeles area with his family.